-2023 is coming and with it a lot of new best laptops for GIS software.
+November is here with a lot of new best laptop deals you can have for a wonderful experience with GIS software.
 It’s time to look at all the options and choose what you need.
-I have selected the very best in each price range so you can find exactly what you are looking for.
+I have selected the very best in each price range so you can find exactly what you are looking for in the best laptops for GIS.

-Whereas, I put together this list with the following factors in mind: compatibility, performance, quality, price, and customer reviews.
+Whereas, I put together these deals with the following factors in mind: compatibility, performance, quality, price, and customer reviews.
 We also included the current price as it is updated regularly.

 2. Razer Blade 15 – Best With Thin Design